-Advertisement-

 The Harris campaign has refrained from commenting on the alleged misconduct.
 They have, however, shown contentment with the Vice President’s performance, with Harris reminding supporters of the day’s success.

 Interestingly, the Harris team suggested a second debate in October, a proposal that Trump initially seemed reluctant to accept.
-He noted in an interview that he was less likely to participate, attributing this to the success of the first debate.
+He noted in an interview that he was less likely to participate, attributing this to his view that he was a success in the first debate.

 The debate adhered to a strict set of rules agreed upon by both campaigns.
 These rules included 90 minutes of debate time with two commercial breaks, the absence of an audience, and specific guidelines for question formats and speaking turns.